George Bromley (politician): MP for Shropshire

 Bromley was elected knight of the shire for Shropshire in 1571, second to the Catholic landowner Sir George Blount, as he had been at Much Wenlock at the very beginning of his political career.
 Despite his religious views, Blount was known to be entirely loyal to Elizabeth and her government.
 However, these were turbulent times, with rebellion and plots constantly in the air.
 The Privy Council had written on the queen's behalf to reliable Protestant agents in each county to secure careful vetting of candidates, in Shropshire selecting Sir Andrew Corbet.
 Corbet had certainly written to the bailiffs at Shrewsbury, urging them to consider "hie Grace's sayde letters to the accomplishment off hie highness playsyer theryn," and probably in similar terms to other returning officers and contracting parties.
 He exercised a veto over parliamentary nominations throughout the county in 1571 and 1572.
 Bromley was elected again in 1572, this time taking the senior seat over George Mainwaring.
 Bromley would have been well-known to Corbet through their work together for the Council in the Marches.
 They were seen together in public on many occasions, and were feasted together at a cost of £2 1s.
 6d. by Shrewsbury council in 1573.

 By now a reputable lawyer, Bromley was given considerable responsibility, mainly within his own areas of interest and expertise and also in important matters of State and Church.
 In 1571 he sat on a committee concerning Papal bulls, considering what became the Bulls, etc., from Rome Act 1570.
 He attended a conference with the House of Lords on the treasons bill that was to issue in the Rebellion Act 1572 and another on the 12 shires of Wales.
-In 1572 Bromley served on two different committees considering the problem of Mary Queen of Scots.
+In 1572 Bromley served on two different committees considering the problem of the captive Mary Queen of Scots.
 He was also on a committee concerned with the restoration of title and lands to Reginald Grey, 5th Earl of Kent.
 Another of his committees dealt with a bill to restore the finances of Tonbridge School, which had almost lost its buildings and land because its endowment by Henry Fisher of the Worshipful Company of Skinners was challenged by his descendants.